-Indie movie theaters: The city is rightfully proud of its numerous independent cinemas, including stalwarts like Hollywood Theatre, Cinema 21, and Clinton Street Theater.
+- Indie movie theaters: The city is rightfully proud of its numerous independent cinemas, including stalwarts like the Hollywood Theatre, Cinema 21, and the Clinton Street Theater.
 Catch cult classics, documentaries, and more mainstream options while enjoying a cold beer or a glass of wine.

-The Saturday Market: The massive Saturday Market sets up in Old Town every weekend from March to Christmas Eve.
+- The Saturday Market: The massive Saturday Market sets up in Old Town every weekend from April to mid-December.
 Visit one of the country’s largest open-air craft markets to buy handcrafted goods and gourmet snacks from local vendors.

 Leave some extra time before takeoff at Portland International Airport (PDX).
-There, you can browse the books at Powell’s, sip a Black Butte Porter beer at Deschutes Brewery, or try a decked-out donut from Blue Star.
+There, you can sip a Black Butte Porter beer at Deschutes Brewery or try a decked-out burger at Henry’s Tavern.

 Ready to discover all that Portland has to offer?
 Reserve a room with us, and make Radisson Hotels Americas your home base for adventure.